Hyperbolic measure of maximal entropy for generic rational maps of P^k: Introduction

 We need to define pull-back and push-forward of positive closed currents.
 Recall that if $S$ is a positive closed current of bidegree $(s,s)$, we denote its \emph{mass} $\|S\|:= \int S \wedge \omega^{k-s}$.
 Define formally for a current $S$ on $\P^k$, not necessarily positive or closed, the pull-back $f^*(S)$ by

 This makes sense if the wedge-product $\pi_2^*(S)\wedge [\Gamma]$ is well defined, in particular, when $S$ is smooth.
-We will be particularly interested in the case where $S$ is the current of integration on a analytic set.
+We will be particularly interested in the case where $S$ is the current of integration on ananalytic set.
 Similarly, the operator $f_*$ is formally defined by

 We need in the article the theory of super-potentials (\cite{DS6} for proofs, or the appendix of \cite{DV1}).
 The formalism of super-potentials allows to extend the calculus of potentials to the case of general bidegree.
 Recall that if $T\in \C_q$, it is cohomologous to a fixed smooth form $\Omega_q\in \C_q$, hence we can write it $T= \Omega_q+dd^c U_T$ where $U_T$ is a quasi-potential of $T$.
 A super-potential $\U_T$ of $T$ is then the function defined for smooth $ S\in \C_{k-q+1}$ by $\U_T(S)=\langle U_T, S\rangle$.
 This definition can be extended to arbitrarily elements of $\C_{k-q+1}$ making $\U_T$ a quasi-plurisubharmonic function on $\C_{k-q+1}$ (according to the notion of \emph{structural variety} on $\C_{k-q+1}$).